acn-sbuad/ava-kurs-databricks/README.md

-# Learning DataBricks and GitHub Actions
+# Learning Databricks and GitHub Actions
-Welcome to this workshop for learning DataBricks and GitHub Actions!
+Welcome to this workshop for learning Databricks and GitHub Actions!

-For this workshop, your task is to complete a DataBricks workbook for cleaning and analyzing data from AirBnB.
+For this workshop, your task is to complete a Databricks workbook for cleaning and analyzing data from AirBnB.
 In addition, you will be setting up workflows for testing and labeling pull requests for the source code.

 ## Pre requisites